 - While business travelers typically make up just 12% of all flyers, they are twice as profitable to airlines because they are loyal and use frequent flier programs, buy amenities like extra legroom, and also book more flights with less notice (Investopedia).

-- 19% of US travelers will board a first class flight for leisure travel in one year, while 20% of US travelers will fly first class for a business trip in the span of one year (Statista and Statista)
+- Each year 19% of U.S. travelers will board a first-class flight for leisure.
+Meanwhile, 20% of US travelers will fly first class for a business trip in the span of one year (Statista and Statista)

-There are new disruptive tools on the market that can make out-of-policy bookings a thing of the past.
+Traditionally compliance was one of the greatest challenges facing travel managers.
+Thankfully technology has come to the rescue, and there are new corporate travel booking tools on the market that can make out-of-policy bookings a thing of the past.

 Do business travelers comply?